Guymer/gst/README.md

 This project aims to show how a vessel sails around the globe.

+You can run [runs.sh](runs.sh) to run GST multiple times to generate the output to make the plots, however, this will take many days - so I wouldn't bother.
+Feel free to have a read of it though.

 The `_points2polys()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3), which is called by the `buffer()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3), changes *how* it turns an array of points into a Polygon when the buffering distance (in one go) is large (currently defined as more than 10,001.5 kilometres).
 At a speed of 20.0 knots, you will have gone 9,778.56 kilometres in 11 days and 10,667.52 kilometres in 12 days.
 To one decimal place, this threshold is crossed between 11.2 days and 11.3 days of sailing at 20.0 knots.

 ## Profiling